Parasol Framework

 Error Codes

-SearchThe XPath could not be resolved.
+SearchThe XPath could not be resolved to a valid location.

 MoveTagsMove an XML tag group to a new position in the XML tree.